2023–2026 mpox epidemic: Thailand

 On 21 August 2024, Thailand's Department of Disease Control confirmed a mpox case involving a 66-year-old European man who was a resident of Thailand, and had returned from an African country affected by the outbreak, with his flight transiting through an undisclosed Middle Eastern country.
 The strain was later confirmed to be clade 1b.
 The patient who tested positive for clade Ib was a European male who arrived in Bangkok last week from Africa, according to the Department of Disease Control of Thailand's health ministry.

-New Zealand

-By 9 January 2023, New Zealand had reported 41 cases of mpox.
-The country had reported its first case of mpox on 9 July 2022.
-By 15 August 2024, Health New Zealand (Te Whatu Ora) had confirmed that there had been 53 local cases of mpox since July 2022; with four being reported in 2024 in Auckland.
+South Africa

+On 23 September 2026, the South African Health Department reported that 22 cases of mpox had been confirmed (18 in the Western Cape, 3 in Gauteng, 1 in Kwazulu Natal).

+Spain

+In December 2025, Spanish authorities reported what is believed to be the first case of human-to-human transmission of mpox clade 1b outside of Africa without any known travel link.

 Clade II cases

 Some countries have reported contemporary mpox cases that then turned out to be infections with clade II variants, presumably unrelated to the clade Ib outbreak.
 There is a global outbreak of clade II infections that began in 2022.